Sarcoma: Awareness

 In the US, July is widely recognized as Sarcoma Awareness Month.
 The UK has a Sarcoma Awareness Week in July led by Sarcoma UK, the bone and soft-tissue cancer charity.

 American YouTuber Technoblade was diagnosed with sarcoma in August 2021, and died from his illness in June 2022 after the sarcoma metastasized.
 He had raised over $500,000 in a charity stream.
 Many YouTubers have raised awareness and donated to charities such as the Sarcoma Foundation of America after Technoblade's diagnosis and passing.
 To date, Technoblade's fans have raised over $1,000,000 for sarcoma research.

 TikTok has provided a voice for many creators to chronicle their experiences with sarcoma.
-"Dance You Outta My Head", by American singer Cat Janice went viral on TikTok in early 2024 before the singer died of sarcoma, prompting awareness of this rare disease.
+"Dance You Outta My Head", by American singer Cat Janice, went viral on TikTok in early 2024 before the singer died of sarcoma, prompting awareness of this rare disease.

 Kimberley Nix, a Canadian physician, chronicled her journey with undifferentiated pleomorphic sarcoma, from her diagnosis to eventual death, on TikTok under the username @cancerpatientmd.
 Nix died on 8 May 2024 at the age of 31, and her death was announced in a video uploaded posthumously to her TikTok page.
-In many of her videos, she links viewers to her Own.Cancer fundraiser, which has raised almost $118,000 CAD as of 17 May 2024.
+In many of her videos, she links viewers to her Own.Cancer fundraiser, which has raised almost C$118,000 as of 17 May 2024.